"

 Figure 6.40.
 Horizontal Bandsaw / Photo Credit: Visitor7, CC BY-SA 3.0

 Horizontal bandsaws are staples of any metalworking shop.
-These pieces of equipment are used to accurately cut material to length.
-When making many of the same parts, these are often the tool of choice, as they are equipped with a stop that the material is butted up to in order to speed up cutting operations.
-Horizontal bandsaws are high-capacity tools, many of which can cut material with a cross-section over a foot.
+This high-capacity equipment accurately cuts material to length.
+When making many of the same parts, these are often the tool of choice to aid in the process, as they are equipped with a stop that the material is butted up to in order to speed up cutting operations.
+Horizontal bandsaws can cut material with a cross section of over a foot.

 A large upright bandsaw in a wood shop.
 This band saw is mustard yellow in color with brown panels on the front.
 It is rectangular, about five or six feet tall and about three feet wide.
 Midway up the rectangular body, there is a two foot by two foot cutout on the right side.
 A two foot by two foot table sits at the bottom of the cutout, transverse to the main body.
 The blade of the saw can be seen coming down from the top part of the body, through a long thin guide, and passing through the center of the table before entering the lower part of the body.
 In the surrounding shop space can be seen miscellaneous wood remnants and hoses for a dust collection system.
 Coiled up spare bandsaw blades, a fire extinguisher, and an example of different wood species hang on the wall behind the saw.